dmytro-y-dev/ExcelFormat-BiiExample/Readme.md

 How to build
 ------------

 You need `bii` (<http://www.biicode.com>) to compile this example.
-To build this exampe go through following steps:
+To build this example go through following steps:

 1. Open command line and change current directory with `$ cd` command to the directory where you unpacked the project's source code.
 2. Run `$ bii buzz -G "Visual Studio 12"` (or use other generator if you use other IDE).